 First let me say that it has been my honor and the journey of a lifetime to work with all of you on making the world a better, more inclusive place for our queer families.
 When The Pride & Joy Project began I had no idea how much of an impact this experience and work would have for families around the world.

-Before I tell you about the current mission of The Pride & Joy Project let me go back to share how it all began.
+Before I tell you about The Pride & Joy Project let me go back to share how it all began.